discordjs/guide/guide/interactions/modals.md

 Unlike message components, modals aren't strictly components themselves.
 They're a callback structure used to respond to interactions.

 ::: tip
-You can have a maximum of five `ActionRowBuilder`s per modal builder, and one `TextInputBuilder` within an `ActionRowBuilder`.
-Currently, you cannot use `SelectMenuBuilder`s or `ButtonBuilder`s in modal action rows builders.
+You can have a maximum of five <DocsLink path="class/ActionRowBuilder" />s per modal builder, and one <DocsLink path="class/TextInputBuilder" /> within an <DocsLink path="class/ActionRowBuilder" />.
+Currently, you cannot use <DocsLink path="class/SelectMenuBuilder" />s or <DocsLink path="class/ButtonBuilder" />s in modal action rows builders.
 :::

-To create a modal you construct a new `ModalBuilder`.
+To create a modal you construct a new <DocsLink path="class/ModalBuilder" />.
 You can then use the setters to add the custom id and title.

 ```js {1,7-13}
 const { ModalBuilder } = require('discord.js');